facebook-tag

 Take care with your banking

-Finally, make sure you manage your bank account very carefully in the three months leading up to your mortgage application as some lenders will go through your statements and check for anything that looks like unpredictable behaviour.
+Manage your bank account carefully in the three months leading up to your mortgage application, as some lenders will go through your statements and check for anything that looks like unpredictable behaviour.
 Avoid spending large sums, try not to go overdrawn and make sure you meet all loan repayments on time.
-Some lenders may have concerns about payments for gambling websites and may query unexplained cash deposits or payments.
-Evidence of a pay day loan may also be viewed with concern, so try to manage your money and cash-flow as smoothly as possible.
+Payments to gambling websites can be a concern for lenders.
+They may also query unexplained cash deposits or payments.
+A payday loan may also be viewed with concern.

-In essence, while your credit score itself isn’t the most important thing, the information found in the credit report carried out by lenders is what matters, so taking control of your finances and knowing what your credit history is looking like is vitally important.
+While your credit score isn’t the most important thing, the information found in the credit report carried out by lenders is what matters.